 The coronavirus disease 2019 (COVID-19) pandemic has already exerted an enormous impact on the entire world.
 Everything is overwhelmed in the face of a rapid escalation of cases.
-The countries that have already reported the peak of transmission are easing their preventive measures yet fearing a second wave of infection.
+The countries that have already reported the peak of transmission are easing their preventive measures yet fearing the second wave of infection.
 A second wave refers to the resurgence of COVID-19 cases in a population that has already witnessed the peak of the pandemic.

 For example, China worries about the revival of the virus, as the country is reporting new asymptomatic and “imported” cases after “prematurely” relaxing its preventive measures, which were in place for around 3 months.